Freetrade review | App, pricing and features

 Freetrade self-invested personal pension (SIPP)

-Freetrade has made self-invested personal pensions (SIPPs) available to Plus users.
+Freetrade has a SIPP available for Plus subscribers.
 A SIPP is a type of personal pension that allows you the freedom to choose what you want to invest in.

 How much does the Freetrade SIPP cost?